IELTS One Skill Retake 2025

 1. How many times can you retake IELTS?

-You can retake IELTS for any number of times as there is no certain limit to taking the IELTS test.
+You can retake IELTS any number of times as there is no certain limit to taking the IELTS test.

 2. How soon can I retake the IELTS test?